We’ve all had it happen to us at one point in our lives.

 3) You’re Full of Excuses

-When you find yourself fibbing or exaggerating to cover up for this person’s behavior, it’s time to call it quits.
+When you fib or exaggerate to cover up for this person’s behavior, it’s time to call it quits.
 Do you find that you have a reason for why this person is late or never shows up?
-Do you blame it on their job or bad influence friends?
+Do you blame it on their job or friends who are a bad influence?
 Or do you feel a need to explain their tough childhood or previous relationship woes?
-Whatever the multitude of excuses are, breaking up may be hard to do, but so is trusting someone and their bad behavior.
+Whatever the multitude of excuses are, breaking up may be hard to do, but so is trusting someone and their destructive behavior.

 4) Listen to Your Friends

 Sometimes our friends see things we don’t see ourselves.
-When they start making comments about the unreliable person in your life, they’re probably spot on.
-Good friends want what’s best for you and aren’t going to say something if they don’t believe what they’re saying is true.
+When they make comments about the unreliable person in your life, they’re probably spot on.
+Good friends want what’s best for you and will not say something if they don’t believe what they’re saying is true.
 Oh sure, you may feel angry at first.
 But down deep, you know they’re right.
 When it gets to this stage, it’s time to cut your losses and stop trusting someone your friends can’t trust either.

 5) It’s Time for an Integrity Check

-When you’ve been treated badly by a deceptive friend or loved one so many times that you no longer feel it’s wrong, then it’s time for an integrity check!
-Remember your values and integrity and be a bigger person: someone who can walk away from being treated badly by someone who’s supposed to care about you and you well-being.
+When you’ve been mistreated by a deceptive friend or loved one so many times that you no longer feel it’s wrong, then it’s time for an integrity check!
+Remember your values and integrity and be a bigger person: someone who can walk away from being treated badly by someone who’s supposed to care about you and your well-being.